Chart Color Schemes

 Household Composition

-Fitzroy features high concentrations of group households and lone person households, with a fairly typical median household size
+Fitzroy features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 49.5% of all households, including 12.0% couples with children, 28.1% couples without children, and 7.7% single parent families.
-Non-family households comprise the remaining 50.5%, with lone person households at 38.3% and group households making up 12.2%.
-The median household size is 2.0 people, which matches the Greater Melbourne average.
+Family households account for 49.5% of all households, including 12.0% that are couples with children, 28.1% that are couples without children, and 7.7% that consist of single parents.
+Non-family households make up the remaining 50.5%, with lone person households at 38.3% and group households comprising 12.2% of the total.
+The median household size is 2.0 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households